xgeoff/clearhealth/pages/provider-perspective.md

 > “Bill me your normal self-pay price or your Medicare rate × 1.2 — whichever is lower.
 > You’ll be paid electronically within 2 business days.”

-They send a PDF or itemized invoice to [claims@clearhealth.io](mailto:claims@clearhealth.io) or upload to your site.
+They send a PDF or itemized invoice to [claims@clearhealth.life](mailto:claims@clearhealth.life) or upload to your site.
 ClearHealth processes it automatically.

 📅 Payment: within 48 hours via ACH.